COVID-19 (Coronavirus) and IBD: Resources for Healthcare Professionals

 - Implications of COVID-19 for patients with pre-existing digestive diseases

 Updates and recommendations on IBD medications

-The International Organization for Study of Inflammatory Bowel Disease (IOIBD) issued specific guidance on 2019 novel coronavirus (COVID-19) as it relates to IBD medications.
+The AGA Institute Clinical Practice Updates Committee advises patients with IBD to continue to maintain or achieve remission to avoid potential relapse and, as a result, a potential intensification of therapy or hospitalization.3 The International Organization for Study of Inflammatory Bowel Disease (IOIBD) issued specific guidance on the novel coronavirus, named SARS-CoV-2, as it relates to IBD medications.
 See summary of the guidance below.

 - Encourage your patients to stay on their IBD medications.